yxlllc/SMSP-Compiler-For-Mathematica/README.md

 [beats.txt](https://github.com/yxlllc/SMSP-Compiler-For-Mathematica/raw/master/chords.txt) and [chords.txt](https://github.com/yxlllc/SMSP-Compiler-For-Mathematica/raw/master/chords.txt) are necessary include files for the demo projects.
 These include files were also created by [@LePtC](https://github.com/LePtC).
 The author deeply appreciate his great contribution to SMSP.

+## Recommended configuration environment

+At least 10.0 version of Mathematica can successfully compile all project files except [字母歌KS.txt]，which needs at least 11.0 version of Mathematica.
+It is unclear whether it will work properly under the Linux or Mac Os operating system.
+So the recommended configuration environment now is: 11.0(+) Mathematica + Windows 10